hpcao299/covid19-tracker/README.md

 This is a code repository of a Covid-19 Tracker.
 All the cases, vaccinations of Vietnam and the world are summarized in this application.

-Technologies used in this application: React, Recharts, Redux Toolkit, ...
+Application used: React, Recharts, Redux Toolkit,... and styling with Tailwind

 Data was from: Zing News, VnExpress